 Through my writings and teachings for twenty-three years now, I have been telling people to leave the broken mainstream system and form communities, have all things in common (as much as you can), grow your own food, be near a good water source, and build and live sustainably.
 This will be a must for people to do if they want to survive in the near future, for this present system and its greed cannot last too much longer.
 This is why the Occupy movement is saying “we’ve had enough.”
 But they are not quite sure what to do about it.
 Hence, I just gave the answer at the beginning of this paragraph.

 The mainstream system can no longer be changed from the inside out.
 It has to be started all over again on a more moral and just foundation.
 The old order has to go and a divine new order has to come.
-I say divine because, as I have said in many of my teachings (including my autobiography The Divine New Order), you cannot leave out the Creator in your personal life or in your country’s future.
+I say divine because, as I have said in many of my teachings (including my autobiography The Divine New Order and the Dawn of the First Stage of Light and Life), you cannot leave out the Creator in your personal life or in your country’s future.

 Some of you might think I am going too far if I said I do not believe in nationalistic borders or countries or religions or anything that separates us from living as one planetary family, because ultimately, that is what we are—one family of the Creator, living together on one planet.
 Until individuals all over the world begin to see themselves as part of one planetary family—as planetary citizens, not citizens of any one country—we will continue to war, compete wrongly with each other, and not share the natural resources that this planet has to offer.
 When our resources run out, we will go and take someone else’s, always in the name of some “noble” cause (when the real reason is oil, or water, or land, or food, or whatever we think we need).